jamespilcher/anki-md/decks/Final Year/Term 1/ECM3423 Computer Graphics/2.1 Linear + Affine Transformations/what does a tx ty mean in affine transformations&nbsp;.md

-## what does t mean in affine transformations?&nbsp;
+## what does a tx ty mean in affine transformations?&nbsp;
 <details>
 <summary><b>Reveal answer</b></summary>
 translation